 11. Top Bun with a Fringe

-A classic early-’90s look is a top bun – also known as a topknot or high bun – with a fringe.
+A classic early-’90s look is a top bun with fringe, also known as a topknot or high bun.
 Cute and relaxed, the style looks laidback and approachable while still being stylish enough to wear out of the house.
-Oval, round, and diamond face shapes suit the top bun, as it adds length to the face.
+Oval, round, and diamond face shapes suit the top bun as it adds length to the face.
 You can adapt your fringe to suit your features; while the classic ’90s bangs are wispy and blunt, you could also go for face-framing ‘tendril’ bangs or a modern take on the ‘curtains’ look.
 Add a printed scrunchie for a real ’90s-inspired finishing touch, or go for a ribbon or plain bun for a fresh look.

 12. Side Buns with Hair Down

 A gorgeous, feminine take on side buns is to wear them with your hair down.
-The style is flattering on all face shapes as it not only adds length to your face but frames it too.
+The style is flattering on all face shapes as it adds length to your face and frames it too.
 After securing the buns in place, create sexy bombshell waves by loosely curling the rest of your hair.
-If your locks are naturally fine or short, use clip-in hair extensions to add length and volume.
-Finally, pair it with bold, defined brows and eye make-up, so your features don’t get ‘lost’ in all the hair.
-The finished style is perfect for your next beach party, or a fun day out.
+Use clip-in hair extensions to add length and volume if your locks are naturally fine or short.
+Finally, pair it with bold, defined brows and eye makeup so your features don’t get ‘lost’ in all the hair.
+The finished style is perfect for your next beach party or a fun day out.

 13. Mini Side Braids with Hair Down